-See Recreation - Bicycling for information about bike maps, rentals, repairs, and cycling groups.
+See Recreation - Bicycling for information about longer-term rentals and cycling groups.